Blogs/Marketing

 11. Incorporate Trust Signals

-Trust signals are elements on your landing page that assure visitors their information and interactions are secure.
+Trust signals are elements on your landing page that assure visitors that their information and interactions are secure.
 Examples include SSL certificates, privacy policies, and security badges.

 For instance, when you visit a page like that of NordVPN, you’ll immediately see trust signals such as a 30-day money-back guarantee and the presence of secure payment options.